16 Top Philadelphia Landmarks to Visit

 The President’s House was occupied by George Washington and John Adams during their terms of office.
 Though the building has been demolished, an open-air structure in its footprint provides information about the house and the people who lived there.

-Importantly, the exhibit at the President’s House explores the paradox between the founding fathers fighting for freedom for some while actively keeping others locked in the shackles of slavery.
+Importantly, the exhibit at the President’s House explores the paradox between the founding fathers fighting for independence for some while actively keeping others locked in the shackles of slavery.
 It addresses the nine enslaved people Washington kept in the city and what their lives were like in the household.
+It’s free to visit and always open.

 Christ Church